 Furthermore, for all of you language lovers, learning Urdu and Hindi properly will include reading and writing.
 Hindi uses Devanagari script (the one that looks like squiggly snakes hanging from a tree branch?) and Urdu uses Nasta’liq, a variant of Persian script which is itself a variant of Arabic.
 Learning these two scripts opens up a world of other languages that also use these scripts, giving you a leg up on future projects.

-2.)
-Bengali, sometimes referred to as Bangla, is the native language of Bangladesh and the 2nd most widely spoken language on the Indian Subcontinent after Urdu/Hindi.
+Sometimes referred to as Bangla, this is the native language of Bangladesh and the 2nd most widely spoken language on the Indian Subcontinent after Urdu/Hindi.
 Another Indo-Aryan language, Bengali is spoken by a whopping 250 million speakers inside Bangladesh, India and around the world.
 Bangladesh is ranked among the world’s fastest emerging nations and every year thousands more Bangla speakers flock to the Internet bringing with them their language and culture.

 As with any language, Bengali can claim a rich history of literature, music and art.
 Bengali was the first language of Ravi Shankar, the world famous Indian sitar player and songwriter and the teacher of George Harrison of the Beatles.
 Bengali poet/writer/painter/composer Rabindranath Tagore is Asia’s only Nobel literature prize winner and became the first non-European to hold the honor in 1913.